yjp20/prism/docs/guides/06-errors.md

 **Message #2: response.body Request body must match exactly one schema in oneOf**

-**Return Status Code: N/A**
+**Returned Status Code: N/A**

 **Explanation:** This error can occur if the current document contains a [discriminator](https://spec.openapis.org/oas/v3.0.1.html#discriminator-object).
-Prism does not support discriminators at this time.
+Prism does not support discriminators.

 ---